-The Public Affairs Section of U.S. Embassy Tallinn is looking for a part time Spring Intern.
+The Public Affairs Section of U.S. Embassy Tallinn is looking for a Fall Intern.

 Do you want to work in a foreign policy environment?
 Do you enjoy talking about American culture or arts?
 Do you tweet and post?
 Do you like speaking with different people from all across the country?
-Then consider applying for U.S. Embassy Tallinn’s local spring internship program.
-The internship will last from January to May 2015.
+Then consider applying for U.S. Embassy Tallinn’s local fall internship program.
+The internship will last from September to December 2015.
 During this time, the intern will assist the Public Affairs section with cultural and education programs or media projects and events.
 The intern will also get first-hand experience in how an embassy works.

 We expect the intern to work approximately 20 hours per week.
-S/he must speak and read English and be fluent in Estonian or Estonian and Russian.
+S/he must speak and read English and be fluent in Estonian.
+Russian language skills would also be helpful.

 This is a non-paid internship.